 Independent owner-operators face similar unsatisfactory options: (1) stop driving in California; (2) give up their independent status; and (3) for California residents, move out of the state altogether.
 See Hemerson Dec. at ¶¶ 12-16; McElroy Dec. at ¶¶ 11-16; Williams Dec. at ¶¶ 11-16.
-Indeed, Mr. Williams has already relocated to Arizona based on the alternatives presented to him by his employer.
+Indeed, Mr. Williams has already relocated to Arizona based on the alternatives presented to him by his motor carrier.
 Id. at ¶¶ 11-12.

 Intervenor OOIDA is likely to succeed on its dormant Commerce Clause claim under the Pike standard because the certain burdens that AB-5 would impose on motor carriers and owner-operator drivers operating in interstate commerce on California's roads would exceed the public benefits to California which will come from only some of the universe of entities falling under AB-5.
 Motor carriers and independent owner-operators will suffer irreparable harm if AB-5 applies to them.
+It is difficult to imagine what benefits California achieves given these actions by motor carrier and owner-operators in light of AB5, especially balanced against the burdens these small businesses are and would experience.